People or territory? A proposal for Mitrovica

 This idea was first presented at a three-day Wilton Park conference in early February 2004.
 The event was attended by the key politicians from Mitrovica (North and South), international officials, European diplomats, representatives of the most important donors in Kosovo, Trepca management, political representatives from Belgrade and the prime minister of Kosovo.
 ESI has also presented the proposal to policy makers in Brussels and in different EU capitals.

 The proposal has been greeted with serious interest from all sides, and has sparked a new debate on how to ease tensions and revive hope in one of the most depressed places in the Balkans today.

-The proposal emerged out of 18 months of research by ESI into the political economy of the Mitrovica region, which is presented on the ESI website.
+The proposal emerged out of 18 months of research by ESI into the political economy of the Mitrovica region.
 We will also post a constant update of reactions from politicians and the media within and outside the region (including a lengthy piece from the Frankfurter Allgemeine Zeitung).

 As always, we are looking forward to your reactions and comments.

 PS: Bosnia constitutional debate - ESI Turkey project ready

 The debate on the constitution of Bosnia and Herzegovina continues.
 This week ESI was invited to present our proposal at a conference in Sarajevo organised jointly by the four German political foundations (Adenauer, Böll, Ebert and Nauman).
 Over 200 people, leaders of all political parties (including the party presidents of SDA, SDS, SBiH and SNSD) and many representatives of Bosnian civil society participated in a day-long discussion.
 We will continue to provide information on the ongoing constitutional debate in Bosnia and Herzegovina on our website.

 ESI is now ready to launch its long-prepared Turkey project.
 This project, and the new ESI office in Istanbul which will be operational from May, will examine the relationship between political, social and economic developments in Turkey and the process of European integration.